-State of the art of composting 2005
+State of the art of composting 2005 (currently under revision)

 This guideline describes the minimum requirements regarding the structural and technical features as well as the management of the composting plants for the generation of compost according to the compost ordinance.
 The guideline comprises the technical requirements for a low-emission process considering a high product quality.